bcoin-org/bcoin-org.github.io/guides-markdown/crowdfund-tx.md

 ### Version 1 - Manual
 #### Step 1: Setup
-Let's first start by importing the right tools, setting up some constants, and creating our keychains. (make sure you've installed the latest version of bcoin into your project with `npm install bcoin`)
+Let's first start by importing the right tools, setting up some constants, and creating our keychains. (make sure you've installed the latest version of bcoin into your project with `npm install bcoin`).

+Note that we're setting the fundingTarget and amountToFund as constants for simplicity, but they could be set based on user input or some other variable circumstances.

 ```javascript
 'use strict';